tvanantwerp/chicken-map-alx/spec.md

 - Spatial join: dwellings → parcels (to know which dwelling is on which parcel)
 - For each residential parcel:
   - Get all dwelling buildings NOT on this parcel
-  - Create 200-foot buffer around each external dwelling
+  - Create 200-foot buffer around each external dwelling (NOTE, may be more efficient to create boundaries once for all dwellings and then filter out the specific dwelling in each loop iteration)
   - Union all external dwelling buffers
   - Subtract buffer union from parcel geometry
   - Result = allowed area (may be empty geometry)